A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Along with Hyundai, Korean counterpart Kia has also knocked it out the bag with its recent EVs.
 Already known for the impressive e-Niro, the stunning EV6 is now available – with other impressive electric vehicles set to follow in the coming years.

-The Kia Soul name might have been around, but a recent revamp saw it receive the same 64kWh battery pack as the e-Niro, giving is a range of up to 280 miles.
+The Kia e-Niro name might have been around a while now, but a recent revamp saw it receive a bigger battery,upping maximum range to 280 miles.
 The styling was refreshed too and, while it won’t be to everyone’s taste, it remains a competitive EV in the compact crossover segment.

 Available now: Kia EV6